 During this study you will play a match/practice of the game of choice in The Hive.
 You will play your match/practice like any other match/practice with your fellow teammates where you will be able to show your skills and level of cooperation within the team.
 Before the start of the actual experiment, you will have the opportunity to ask questions about any aspect of the study related to the experiment.

 Cognitive measures will be collected during the study using biometric measuring devices.
-By agreeing to participate in this study the data collected from the biometric measuring devices will only be used for research purposes or ameliorating the performance of Breda Guardians’ esports teams, including the participants own performance.
+By agreeing to participate in this study, the data collected from the biometric measuring devices will only be used for research purposes or ameliorating the performance of Breda Guardians’ esports teams, including the participants own performance.

 Confidentiality personal details and access by third parties